goehlemichael/GravityWaterer/README.md

 ### Test and Use

 Disconnect the water reservior assembly using the quick disconnect.
-Fill the water reservior with water and then press the button on the wemo switch or inside the wemo app.
+Fill the water reservior with water and reconnect back inline.
+Press the button on the wemo switch or inside the wemo app.
 If you have a home AI assistant like Alexa you can program it to turn on using voice.
 The valve will open and then close in the set time.
 Make sure to set a rule on your wemo app that tells the wemo switch to automatically turn off after a minute whenver the switch is turned on.